-Customers can also order directly off of the BPAs via a Delegation of Procurement Authority from the GSA/FAS/AAS/FEDSIM Contracting Officer.
+Customers can also order directly off of the BPAs, via a Delegation of Procurement Authority from the GSA/FAS/AAS/FEDSIM Contracting Officer.

-The CDM Program will provide specialized information technology (IT) tools and CMaaS to combat cyber threats in the civilian “.gov” networks.
+The CDM Program will provide specialized information technology (IT) tools, and CMaaS to combat cyber threats in the civilian “.gov” networks.
 The CDM approach moves away from historical compliance reporting and toward combating threats to the nation’s networks on a real time basis.
 The tools and services delivered through the CDM Program will provide DHS, other Federal D/As, and SLRT governments with the ability to enhance and automate their existing continuous network monitoring capabilities; correlate and analyze critical security-related information; and enhance risk-based decision making at the agency and federal enterprise level.
 Information obtained from the automated monitoring tools will allow for the correlation and analysis of security-related information across the federal enterprise.

 Facts and Features

-BPAs were awarded to 17 industry partners:
+BPAs were awarded to the following 17 industry partners: